-Eton Mess Dessert, a very easy, quick, no-bake fruity treat!
+Eton Mess Dessert, a very easy, quick, no-bake fruity dessert!

 With a delicious mix of cream, strawberries, meringue and strawberry sauce, no surprise why this classic British Dessert, is a favourite for so many.

 We add some crushed biscuits on top for an extra crunch.

 We have a few tips and tricks up our sleeve to help you along the way.
 Follow along our step by step slide show to make your own.

 How do you make Eton mess from scratch?